KakushaVenecia/KakushaVenecia/README.md

 - 📧 Check out my portfolio here.
 Not a link?
 It will be soon! lol <br>

-- 📚 I’m currently learning Angular, Typescript, Node.js, Azure and Docker <br>
+- 📚 I’m currently learning AWS, Azure and Docker <br>

 ### 🌐 Connect with me here<br>